4fecta/4fecta.ca/_posts/how-i-got-cco-silver-without-solving-anything/2021-05-16-how-i-got-cco-silver-without-solving-anything.md

 ### P1.
 Travelling Merchant

 I invested a fair amount of time into this problem.
 My first impressions were "oh hey, I finally found the template free easy Tarjan's problem" that previous CCOs all had (at least, some variation of a template problem).
-However, the problem quickly managed to shove my words back into my mouth as I ponder the details for around an hour (hint, it wasn't Tarjan's at all).
+However, the problem quickly managed to shove my words back into my mouth as I pondered the details for around 30 minutes (hint, it wasn't Tarjan's at all).
+Keeping an open mind, I changed to an approach relying on Dijkstra's algorithm which managed to almost pass the first batch after some debugging.
+As it turned out, replacing the Dijkstra with a simple BFS allowed my solution to pass subtask 1 in the exact 1 second of allotted time, of course with some flimsy break statements attached as well.
+I couldn't find any easy optimizations with multisource BFS that would lead to a full solution, so I decided to move on to the next problem.
+I was quite shocked to learn after the contest that simply switching the BFS to a DFS and applying memoization was enough for full marks, but I guess that's just how it is sometimes :)

+### P2.
+Bread First Search

+For this problem, the observation of partitioning the nodes into some blocks of equal distances was immediately apparent, and a naive $$\mathcal{O}(N^3)$$ solution soon followed.